vilhok/aoc-lib/README.md

 #### Alternative: the manual way
 Extend class `DayX` with a specific name and implement the methods.

-The file should be name in the following way.
-The dot-notation means the java package path:
+The file should be named in the following way;
 `solution.yearYYYY.YearYYYYDayDD.java`

+Here, `solution.yearYYYY` means the java package, and there should be a file called `YearYYYYDayDD.java`.

 For example:
 `solution.year2021.Year2021Day06.java`